• Skip to main content

 In this version of a dish served across Turkey and the Mediterranean, fresh green beans are slowly braised with tomatoes, onions, garlic and a generous amount of olive oil resulting in the most beautiful, buttery tender side dish!

-Serve these Mediterranean Braised Green Beans with Tomatoes with my Mediterranean Fish en Papillote, Cucumber Red Onion Feta Cheese Salad and plenty of fresh pita bread to soak up the delicious juices!
+Serve these Mediterranean Braised Green Beans with Tomatoes with my Mediterranean Fish en Papillote, Greek Cucumber Salad and plenty of fresh pita bread to soak up the delicious juices!

 Mediterranean Braised Green Beans with Tomatoes in oval serving dish with serving spoon garnished with fresh parsley.